· 5 min read

 - Commissions are consolidated and paid on a schedule.
 No chasing.

-Anything short of that is asking advisors to do you a favor.
+Anything short of that is asking Referral Partners to do you a favor.
 Most will politely decline.

 Curious what this looks like in practice?
 Refenture is built around exactly these three properties.